Overview

 • Crisp detail and stable gradients

-• Instant response to pinch, pan, tilt, and palette changes
+• Instant response to pinch, pan, fractal-mode changes, and palette changes

 Every interactive update is handled directly on the GPU with minimal overhead.